Reading Explorer 2Unit 1AB1-B2Sugar / diet / health

 Join each pair of sentences into one sentence using a relative clause with "that".

 Example: Sugar is a substance.
-It affects our brain. → Sugar is a substance that affects our brain.
+It affects our brain. → Sugar is a substance that affects our

 Breakfast cereals are foods.
 They often contain hidden sugar.